Lamby777/Lamby777/README.md

 I code as a hobby, mainly in TypeScript, Rust, and Python.

 Currently learning Rust, and I'm somewhat new to low-level programming languages.
+Also learning C# and GDScript to start over on my RPG project in Godot Engine.
 I'm fairly comfortable working in TypeScript or JavaScript.
 I like learning by making many small projects, or contributing new QoL fixes/features to other people's work.
 Hopefully, someday, I'll work as a programmer or security researcher too.